 - The term of suspension has been completed and any conditions thereof; and

-- The Vice Provost of Student Life has determined that the student is once again “in good standing” with all applicable College and academic and non-academic standards.
+- The Senior Vice President for Enrollment and Student Affairs has determined that the student is once again “in good standing” with all applicable University and academic and non-academic standards.

 A student whose transcript states “EXPELLED AFTER A FINDING OF RESPONSIBILITY FOR A CODE OF CONDUCT VIOLATION” or “WITHDREW WITH CONDUCT CHARGES PENDING” is ineligible to appeal to have the notification removed.

-- Those students who were expelled or withdrew with such notifications on their transcripts will leave the College with the status “not in good standing” and will be ineligible for readmission to the College, absent any vacating of a finding of responsibility.
+- Those students who were expelled or withdrew with such notifications on their transcripts will leave the University with the status “not in good standing” and will be ineligible for readmission to the University, absent any vacating of a finding of responsibility.

 Enrollment & Degree Verification

 Verification of Enrollment can be completed online via your Student Portal.
 Simply log-in to the Student Portal and go to:

 If you are in need of specific forms completed for your verification, please provide these to the Registrar's Office in-person, by email, fax or mail.
 You must fill out all portions of the form with your personal information first.
 Please allow 3-5 business days for all form completion.
 Form submissions cannot be completed on a walk-in/rush basis.